LevanKvirkvelia/salute/README.md

 ```

 ### Creating and nesting components
-Salute components are functions that return a chat sequence, string, AsyncGenerator, or an array or promise of any of these things.
+Salute components are functions returning chat sequences, strings, AsyncGenerators, or an array or promise of these.
 This makes it easy to split the code into smaller components.

 ```ts
 import { gpt3, gen, assistant, system, user } from "salutejs";